Alpine linux system administration

 • /usr/local/bin was for binaries installed by a local administrator, for example for a department within an organisation.

 In any case, /usr and its subfolders are for normally read-only data, such as programs and configuration files but not temporary data or log files.
 It contains subfolders like /usr/bin or /usr/lib that duplicate folders in the root directory.
+Debian's way of cleaning this mess up is to make its /bin just a link to /usr/bin and putting everything in there, but in some distributions there are real differences between the folders.

 /tmp is a temporary filesystem that may be stored in RAM instead of on disk (but swapped out if necessary), and that does not have to survive rebooting the machine.